Morsifications and mutations: Singularities and morsifications

-\begin{remark} The complex singularities of the kind considered in this paper are completely characterized by certain combinatorial invariants defined in terms of Puiseux expansions (or ``resolution trees,'' with multiplicities), or equivalently in terms of the topology of a certain link (the Zariski-Burau Theorem~\cite{burau, zariski}, see \cite[Chapter~8]{brieskorn-knorrer}). \end{remark}
+\begin{remark} The topology of complex singularities of the kind considered in this paper is completely characterized by certain combinatorial invariants defined either in terms of Puiseux expansions (or ``resolution trees,'' with multiplicities) or equivalently in terms of the topology of a certain link (the Burau-Zariski Theorem~\cite{burau, zariski}, see \cite[Chapter~8]{brieskorn-knorrer}); cf.\ also Proposition~\ref{pr:link-determines-singularity} below. \end{remark}